Ayditore/2022Spring_CSE15L_Week8/lab-report-4-week-8.md

 **_Questions: Do you think there is a small (<10 lines) code change that will make your program work for snippet 1/2/3 and all related cases that use inline code with backticks?
 If yes, describe the code change.
 If not, describe why it would be a more involved change._**

-## Answer to Snippet 1 test with my own implementation of markdown-parse
+* Answer to Snippet 1 test with my own implementation of markdown-parse

     Ans:

-## Answer to Snippet 2 test with my own implementation of markdown-parse
+* Answer to Snippet 2 test with my own implementation of markdown-parse

-And:
+    Ans:

-## Answer to Snippet 3 test with my own implementation of markdown-parse
+* Answer to Snippet 3 test with my own implementation of markdown-parse

     Ans: